Table of Contents

-This type of a migraine is characterized by recurrent attacks of a migraine with paralysis of one of the ipsilateral ocular cranial nerves leading to ophthalmoplegia, diplopia, pupillary dilatation, and ptosis.
-A headache is usually prolonged and there is a latent period before the ophthalmoplegia.
+This type of a migraine is characterized by recurrent attacks of migraine with paralysis of one of the ipsilateral ocular cranial nerves, leading to ophthalmoplegia, diplopia, pupillary dilatation, and ptosis.
+A headache is usually prolonged, and there is a latent period before the ophthalmoplegia.
 MRI shows thickening of the cisterna associated with the affected nerve.

 Diagnosis of a Migraine in Children

 A migraine headache in children and adults is a clinical diagnosis.
 There are no specific neuroimaging, laboratory tests, EEG or lumbar puncture that are indicated for the diagnosis of a headache.
-A migraine in children should be suspected based on the clinical data and family history as many children are unable to specify symptoms of a migraine.
+Migraine in children should be suspected, based on the clinical data and family history, as many children are unable to specify symptoms of a migraine.